Debt Consolidation (what to consider + real life stories included)

 If you’re already in debt, getting another loan might be tricky unless you have good credit.
 Most creditors will want a credit score of around 670 (FICO Score).

-If you have good credit, you’re more likely to get approved, and also get a loan with decent interest rates.
-Remember, you want a loan with lower interest rates than your current debts, so this part is key.
-If your credit score isn’t the best, a new loan might not have favorable interest rates.
+If you have good credit, you’re more likely to get approved for a loan with decent interest rates.
+Remember, this part is key because you want a loan with lower interest rates than your current debts.
+A new loan might not have favorable interest rates if your credit score isn’t the best.

 You want a fixed repayment schedule

-With a personal loan, you have a fixed payment and loan term that you have to abide by.
+With a personal loan, you have a fixed payment and loan term to abide by.
 This makes it much easier to stay on track and clear your debts.
-It also means there are no fluctuations in your monthly debt payments like with a credit card so it’s easier to budget for.
+It also means there are no fluctuations in your monthly debt payments like with a credit card, so it’s easier to budget.

 Signs debt consolidation is NOT right for you